H Street Line: History

+Before WMATA implemented the Better Bus Redesign network, Route D20 was previously known as Route X2.
 Route X2 operates under portions of former streetcar lines route 10 which operated under the Washington Railway & Electric Company.
 The line was created in 1871 which were powered by Horse Trolleys.
-The line was later run by electric cars by 1895 ad was electrified in 1899.
+The line was later run by electric cars by 1895 and was electrified in 1899.
 The WR&E was later acquired by Capital Traction Company to form the Capital Transit Company in 1936.
 The line was later converted into bus on May 1, 1949 which was renamed into route X2.

 Afterwards the DC Transit company took over operating buses along H Street and Benning Road.
 Then WMATA took over DC Transit on December 4, 1973 and incorporated the X1, X2, X3, X4, X5, X6, X7, X8, and X9.

 Route X1 operated between Minnesota Avenue station and Potomac Park via Washington Union Station and Louisiana Avenue.
 Route X2 operated between Minnesota Avenue and Union station.
 Route X3 operated between Minnesota Avenue and McLean Gardens.
 Route X4 was a new route introduced on November 24, 1978 operating between Minnesota Avenue and Lafayette Square.
 Route X5 was designated as "Owl Trips" operating between Seat Pleasant, Maryland and Lafayette Square.
 Route X6 would operate between Lafayette Square and Mayfair.
 All these routes mostly operate along Benning Road and H Street.

 Since 2016, the H Street/Benning Road Line of the DC Streetcar has operated along a portion of the X2's route.
 The streetcar increased total transit ridership on the corridor by 15%, without significantly affecting the X2's much higher ridership.

 Through the years, route X2 went to major service changes on its route.
-Routes X4, X5, and X7 discontinued during the years, X6 became the "National Arboretum Line" running between the United States National Arboretum and Washington Union Station in the 1990s, and X1 and X3 remains as the Benning Road Line where route X2 was split into the Benning Road-H Street Line.
+Routes X4, X5, and X7 discontinued during the years, X6 became the "National Arboretum Line" running between the United States National Arboretum and Washington Union Station in the 1990s, and X1 and X3 remains as the Benning Road Line where route X2 was split into the Benning Road–H Street Line.

 In January 1981, route X2 was extended to Capitol Heights station and X5 was shorten to Capitol Heights station.
 A new route X7 was created to operate on the old route X2 routing from 1978.

 On December 28, 1991, route X2 was shortened back to Minnesota Avenue station but was extended to Lafayette Square in order to replace routes X4, X5, X6, and X7.
 Service to Capitol Heights station from Minnesota Avenue was replaced by route U8.
 Route X2 was also split from the Benning Road Line and formed to the "Benning Road-H Street Line".
 Short trips are also operated between Minnesota Avenue station and Gallery Place station only during the weekdays.